 Tom Power hails from Ireland where he was educated at Trinity College Dublin.
 He has taught history at the University of New Brunswick and the University of Toronto.
 He joined the faculty of Wycliffe College in 1998 as college librarian, and continues as theological librarian in the John W. Graham Library.
-As adjunct professor of church history his teaching interests focus on evangelical spirituality in the 18th century, Celtic Christianity, and Irish church history.
-He coordinates the web-enhancement of class-based courses and the development of online courses at Wycliffe.
-He is currently working on a new book provisionally entitled, Mines and Ministers: Religious Controversy in an Irish Mining Community, which deals with the impact of evangelicals on a copper mining community in mid-19th century Ireland.
-Tom enjoys Irish music and organizing walking/study tours in Ireland and Britain.
+As adjunct professor of church history his teaching interests focus on 18th and early 19th century church history, and Irish church history.
+He coordinates the program of online courses at Wycliffe.
+His current research interests focus on the history of theological education in the early nineteenth century, specifically the School of Divinity, Trinity College Dublin; and forms of conversion in the Book of Common Prayer in the eighteenth century.
 He and his wife, Marlene, are the parents of two children.

 Prior to his appointment as Professor of Historical Theology, Rev. Dr. Radner, was rector of the Episcopal Church of the Ascension, Pueblo, Colorado, His range of ministerial experience includes Burundi, where he worked as a missionary, Haiti, inner-city Cleveland, and Connecticut.
 He has taught at seminaries in Connecticut and Colorado.
 In the Anglican Communion context he is a member of the Covenant Design Group.
 He is a violinist, hiker, and traveler.
 He is married to the Rev. Annette Brownlee, and they are the parents of Hannah and Isaac.